-Objects of all types can be specified, with the following limitation that, if an ambiguous object name is specified (for example "top", when both "top.dictionary" and "top.cmf" are deployed to the same execution group) the entire command fails with the message BIP1089.
+Objects of all types can be specified, but if an ambiguous object name is specified (for example "top", when both "top.dictionary" and "top.cmf" are deployed to the same execution group), the entire command fails with the message BIP1089.
 In these circumstances, the fully qualified name of the objects to remove must be specified, for example "top.dictionary:top.cmf".

-(Optional) Sends the internal Configuration Manager Proxy debugging tracing to the specified file.
+(Optional) Sends the internal Configuration Manager Proxy trace to the specified file.